marilene38/devportal/src/content/docs/reference/algokit-utils-ts/API Reference/functions/populateAppCallResources.md

 `Promise`\<`AtomicTransactionComposer`\>

-A new ATC with the resources packed into the transactions
+A new ATC with the resources populated into the transactions